Solar-network/docs/docs/core/installation/variables.md

 This variable determines how many transactions can be in the pool at any given time.

-## CORE_MANAGER_ARCHIVE_FORMAT

-This variable determines which archive format is used for storing logs.

-## CORE_MANAGER_DISABLED

-This variable determines if the Manager API is disabled.

-## CORE_MANAGER_HOST

-This variable determines the host at which the Manager API will be listening for traffic.

-## CORE_MANAGER_PORT

-This variable determines the port at which the Manager API will be listening for traffic.

-## CORE_MANAGER_PUBLIC_IP

-This variable determines the public ip of host.

-## CORE_MANAGER_SSL

-This variable determines if SSL (HTTPS) is enabled for the Manager API.

-## CORE_MANAGER_SSL_CERT

-This variable determines where the SSL Certification is located.

-## CORE_MANAGER_SSL_HOST

-This variable determines the host at which the HTTPS Manager API will be listening for traffic.

-## CORE_MANAGER_SSL_KEY

-This variable determines where the SSL Key is located.

-## CORE_MANAGER_SSL_PORT

-This variable determines the port at which the HTTPS Manager API will be listening for traffic.

 ## CORE_NETWORK_NAME

 > This variable is exposed by core and cannot be manually configured.